 The Red Cliffs and District Historical Society works to preserve this rich history and bring the full story of Red Cliffs to life!

-The society is based in the old Red Cliffs Court House building, which we run as a museum.
-The museum is open to the public on the first Sunday of the month between 11 and 1 (at the same time as the Red Cliffs Country Market and Red Cliffs Historical Steam Railway), and by arrangement.
+The Society is based in the old Red Cliffs Court House building, which we run as a museum.
+The museum is open to the public on the first Sunday of the month between 11 and 1 (the same day as the Red Cliffs Country Market and Red Cliffs Historical Steam Railway), and by arrangement.
 Come and explore Red Cliffs’ history through various historical items, photographs, newspaper articles, books, maps and other memorabilia.
 We also have books about the district for sale.

 Contributions of any historical items relating to the Red Cliffs area or donations are greatly appreciated.
 Click here for more information on becoming a member.